 I found three channels on YouTube that seemed to cater to what I wanted to learn: Spectre Sound, Produce Like A Pro, and The Recording Revolution.

 That being said, Glen has managed to release a handful of excellent how to videos.
 He has tips on recording and mixing guitars, bass, and vocals, and has an excellent mini series on how to record heavy drums.
-I’ve managed to glean quite a bit from his mini-lessons and I wish he’d spend more time doing these than ranting and raving about bass players and Line 6.
+I’ve managed to glean quite a bit from these tutorials and I wish he’d spend more time doing these and less time ranting and raving about bass players and Line 6.
 Then again, he knows who clicks that Subscribe button and he’s obviously aiming at keeping them pleased.

 Where Warren’s channel really shines, though, is his “Inside the Song” series.
 He sits down with producers and talks about how they created some of their songs.
 If you pay attention, you can pick up some great ideas.
 My recent favourites are the interviews he’s done with Michael Beinhorn (Marilyn Manson, Soundgarden) and Bradley Cook (Foo Fighters).

 The Recording Revolution is fantastic for one reason: Graham Cochrane focuses on home studios and constantly reminds people that you don’t need to break the bank to achieve decent results.
 He has videos devoted to small budgets including the $350 studio, the $300 studio and, my favourite, recording and mixing a song for under $150US.
 His channel is also populated with some very decent tutorials on EQ and compression and, best of all, he’s big on “go out and just try it”.